sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # - This pattern involves creating a pattern which can either be an array or number from one position to another.
 # - Depending on a certain condition, the window either increases or closes(and a new window is created).
 # - Very useful for keeping track of a subset of data in an array/string etc.
+# 4. Divide & Conquer Pattern
+# - This pattern involves dividing a data set into smaller chunks & then repeating a process with a subset of data.
+# - This pattern can tremendously decrease time complexity.

 # Linked List -
 # 1. Memory Management benefits-
 # - Data does not have to be stored together.